Pool Concrete Problems

 Unfortunately the fix is more complicated than the cause.
 It is very difficult if not impossible to cover and repair pops to appear original.
 On a broom finish slab the damage is repairable but will not match in any way, shape, or form.
 Adding grey repair mix to the surface and mimicking the original broom pattern is about all that can be done short of a full overlay.

 On a decorative slab there is a chance to mask and repair it.
 If the pops are modest and scattered each pop can be primed and repaired individually.
 Once the pops are repaired a coloring agent is applied and the entire slab is sealed over.
-If a large area has been affected it is possible to do a thin overlay over the entire area but there are other complications and considerations if this is to be attempted around a pool that don't always make it feasible.
+If a large area has been affected it is possible to do a thin overlay over the entire area but there are other complications and considerations if this is to be attempted around an in-ground pool that don't always make it feasible.
 Most of those complications are related to elevations and the coping transition.

 An ounce of prevention is worth a pound of cure.
 Keeping water off your concrete slab is rule number one.
 Either from above or plastics holding water against it.
 Rule number two – keep your slab sealed.
-Not only does it keep your concrete safer but it looks great too!
+Not only does it keep your concrete safer, but it looks great too!